Retail has always been about people buying products from other people.

 But there are competitors.

 Walmart, for example, has something Amazon doesn’t — physical stores for customers to pick up items for free via its pickup towers.
-This 16-foot automated vending machine allows customers, who order items on the retailer’s website, to pick up their items without having to wait in line, in a matter of seconds.
+This 16-foot automated vending machine allows customers, who order items on the retailer’s website, to pick up their items without having to wait in line.
+All in a matter of seconds.

 While technology is key in revolutionizing retail operations, the human element is critical in delivering the best e-commerce experience for customers.